fsxmanu/dynamics-for-dev/README.md

 ## Release Notes

+### 0.7.6 - New option to resolve filepath automatically when

+Added an option in the dynamicsConfig json to enable automatic path resolving if you use multiple paths Bugfix if you select an empty prefix it would add the "new_" prefix itself and would create a new file

 ### 0.7.5 - Fixed vulnerability of follow-redirect package

 Updated npm packages to fix vulnerability of follow-redirect package.